-7. Oversubscription
+7. [Updated] Oversubscription

+[New] If we receive more applications than places available, the oversubscription criteria, detailed below, will be applied.

-- 7.1.
-Children who have an education, health and care (EHC) plan that names the school are admitted before the oversubscription criteria is applied. - 7.2.
-Children with an EHC plan that does not name the school will be referred to the school's admissions team to determine an appropriate place, in accordance with the LA's Fair Access Protocol. - 7.3.
-The governing board may increase the priority of an application where evidence is provided at the time of application of an exceptional social, medical or pastoral need of the child, which can be appropriately met by the school. - 7.4.
-The oversubscription criteria, set out in priority order, are as follows: - LAC or children who were previously looked after but have subsequently been adopted or become subject to a residence or special guardianship order - Children with a social or medical need who have been referred by a social worker, health professional, educational psychologist, outreach worker or education welfare officer - Children who will have a sibling attending the nursery or the main school at the time of admission - Children of staff who have: - Been employed at the school for two or more years at time the application for admission is made. - Children living within the catchment area for the school - All other children - 7.5.
-Where there is a tiebreak scenario within the criteria, priority will be given firstly to a child who lives closest to the school based on a straight-line measurement, then by date of birth, with the older child given priority.
+Children who have an EHC plan that names the nursery are admitted before the oversubscription criteria is applied.
+Children with an EHC plan that does not name the nursery will be referred to the nursery's admissions manager to determine an appropriate place, in accordance with the LA's Fair Access Protocol.

+The governing board may increase the priority of an application where evidence is provided at the time of application of an exceptional social, medical or pastoral need of the child, which can be appropriately met by the nursery.

+The oversubscription criteria, set out in priority order, are as follows:

+- 1. LAC or children who were previously looked after but have subsequently been adopted or become subject to a residence or special guardianship order - 2.
+Children with a social or medical need who have been referred by a social worker, health professional, educational psychologist, outreach worker or education welfare officer - 3.
+Children who will have a sibling attending the nursery or the main school at the time of admission - 4.
+Children of staff who have: - Been employed at the nursery or school for two or more years at time the application for admission is made

+5. All other children in date of birth order, priority given to the oldest children

+[New] The governing board may also give priority in their oversubscription criteria to children eligible for the early years pupil premium, the pupil premium, or the service premium.
+The nursery must be named in the admission arrangements, and its selection will be transparent and made on reasonable grounds.

-8. Reserve list
+8. Reserve List

-- 8.1.
-In circumstances where more applications are received than places are available, and where the oversubscription priority criteria has been applied, children who are not offered places will be added to a reserve list in order of the criteria and not by date of application. - 8.2.
-If a place becomes available, the nursery will contact the parents of the child at the top of the list. - 8.3.
-The reserve list is not a waiting list if a request is made by a parent whose child has higher priority according to the admissions criteria, other children are moved down the list. - 8.4.
-Placing a child's name on the reserve list does not guarantee that a place will become available.
+In circumstances where more applications are received than places are available, and where the allocation criteria has been applied, children who are not offered places will be added to a reserve list in order of criteria and not by date of application.

+If a place becomes available, the nursery will contact the parents of the child at the top of the list.

+The reserve list is not a waiting list - if a request is made by a parent whose child has higher priority according to the admissions criteria, other children will be moved down the list.

+The governing board may increase the priority of an application where evidence is provided at the time of application of an exceptional social, medical or pastoral need of the child, which can be appropriately met by the nursery.

-9. Withdrawing offers
+9. [Updated] Withdrawing offers

-- 9.1.
-Once a written offer has been made, there are limited circumstances in which an offer can be withdrawn these are as follows: - Offers made on the basis of fraudulent applications - Offers made on the basis of intentionally misleading applications - Parents not responding to an offer within two weeks - A child is in receipt of more than their entitlement of nursery education - A family registering their child at two maintained settings
+Once a written offer has been made, there are limited circumstances in which an offer can be withdrawn - these are as follows:

+- [New] Offers made in error - Offers made on the basis of fraudulent applications - Offers made on the basis of intentionally misleading applications - Parents not responding to an offer within six weeks - A child is in receipt of more than their entitlement of nursery education - A family registering their child at two maintained settings